 Warts are among the most common skin conditions we see in our practice on a weekly basis.
 They are also rich in urban legend.
 The truth is, warts are not the result of coming in contact with a frog.
 And you cannot make a wart go away by dipping it in yogurt, rubbing it with a penny or covering it in duct tape.

-At Skin Wellness Center of Alabama, we offer a variety of successful treatments for wart removal.
+At Skin Wellness Dermatology of Alabama, we offer a variety of successful treatments for wart removal.
 While some warts resolve spontaneously, others are at risk for multiplying and becoming painful over time.
 We believe it is best to treat warts as they show up on the skin to avoid complication.

 What Is a Wart?